threatreaper/tr-sentinel-BR/README.md

 TR-Sentinel is an LLM safety scanner.
 It runs a suite of probes (prompt-injection, jailbreak variants, secret/data exfiltration, role confusion, etc.), reports scores, and exposes both a CLI and a REST API.

-> ⚠️ This repository is independent work authored by ThreatReaper.
-It re-implements functionality from first principles and **does not copy** code from any other project.

 ## Quickstart